 Does it damage the skin or cause scarring?

 If treated properly, by a qualified professional, you should experience no visible scarring.
-Mike will highlight any potential issues with you if he feels there’s any cause for concern after visually inspecting the area to be treated at your initial consultation.
+Your clinician will highlight any potential issues with you if they feel there’s any cause for concern after visually inspecting the area to be treated at your initial consultation.

 Is it safe?
 My mate told me I’d get testicular cancer from the exposure.